-- Students will be able to apply problems-solving skills in both a qualitative and quantitative manner using fundamental chemical and biochemical principles.
+- Students will be able to apply problem-solving skills in both a qualitative and quantitative manner using fundamental chemical/biochemical principles.

-- Students will demonstrate laboratory skills and an understanding of theory and techniques to effectively utilize equipment and technology to carry out an experiment in a safe and systematic fashion.
+- Students will demonstrate laboratory skills and an understanding of theory and techniques to effectively carry out an experiment in a safe and systematic fashion.

 - Students will learn to make detailed observations, record data objectively, and maintain an accurate laboratory notebook in a legal and ethical manner.

-- Students will be able to retrieve, understand and properly cite specific chemical and biochemical information from the scientific literature.
+- Students will be able to demonstrate an ability to communicate chemical/biochemical information with clarity through writing and speaking and will be able to retrieve, understand and properly cite specific chemical and biochemical information from the scientific literature.